lzslim/BagsSignal/README.md

 The advisor is designed to be concise and practical.
 It does not simply repeat metrics; it translates fee and token activity into creator actions.

-Because AI API usage has a real cost, Dashboard advisor content is not pre-generated for every wallet.
-Recommendations are generated in the product flow when the creator asks for a fresh read.

 ## Leaderboard

 The Leaderboard ranks active Bags token creators using creator revenue, claimable fees, trading activity, and momentum.
 It is designed to highlight tokens that are not only historically successful, but also currently active.

-Due to API cost limits, leaderboard data is refreshed every 12 hours instead of being continuously re-indexed in real time.
+Due to API cost limits, leaderboard data is refreshed every 12 hours instead of being continuously re-indexed.

 The page includes: